-Dr Jason Kam PhD
+Dr Jason Wing Hei Kam

 My PhD has introduced me to drought responsive transcription factors through transcription responses.
 It has added to the knowledge of drought response and possible strategies that plants employ for countering such adverse conditions.
 My previous post investigating the lignin content as well as saccharification has enlightened me toward the power of genetics in identifying desired traits in the genome.

 My current job is to investigate the potential of using Miscanthus to mitigate flood land as an alternative energy production crop.

 This project is funded by EPSRC with many colleraboration.
 Beside our experties in grassland and environmental research, we also have experts from multi-discipline such as energineering, animal science as well as social sciences and law.

 I am interested in the potential of using Miscanthus in Anaerobic Digestion and to identify traits that may further advance the efficiency.
 In addition, this EPSRC funded project also investigate the potential of using alternative energy crop such as Miscanthus to mitigate erosion caused by flooding.
 Therefore, it is also important to establish the survivability of Miscanthus in flooded environment.